 I am a very visual person, so I need to see things in order for them to get done.
 This became a problem when I started writing my to-do list in a notebook and closing the book.
 I wouldn’t get things done.
 So I created a project board that can be hung in my office.

-I looked at my to-do list and grouped those tasks up into categories.
+I looked at my to-do list and grouped those tasks into categories.
 Then I used those categories to create sections on my board.
 Each Post-It note on the board is a different task.
-When I work on a specific task, I remove the Post-It once everything is complete.
+When I work on a specific task, I pull the Post-It off the board and throw it away once everything is complete.